gabrieldansereau/betadiversity-hotspots/README.md

        title = "Species richness">
 </p>

-This repository contains work for my *M.Sc.* on the identification of beta-diversity hotspots using species distribution models (SDMs).
-It is based on previous proof of concept by @tpoisot, my advisor, at <https://gitlab.com/tpoisot/BioClim>.
+This repository contains work for my *M.Sc.* on the identification of beta diversity hotspots using species distribution models (SDMs).
+The manuscript based on my results is available as a [preprint on EcoEvoRxiv](https://ecoevorxiv.org/tvmyg).
+There is also [a specific repository](https://github.com/gabrieldansereau/ms_betadiversity_hotspots) for the manuscript.

-This project is implemented in *Julia v1.6.1*.
+This project is implemented in _Julia v1.6.1_.
 The required packages and versions are listed in `Project.toml`.
+To install them, run the first lines of [src/required.jl](./src/required.jl).
+Some steps are also implemented in _R v4.0.1_, with packages & versions tracked by `renv`.
+More details below.

-The data used in this project comes from the *eBird Basic Dataset*.
+The data used in this project comes from the [eBird Basic Dataset](https://ebird.org/science/use-ebird-data/download-ebird-data-products) from June 2019.
 The project is for now focused on all warblers species (*Parulidae* family) in North America (CA, US, MX).

     eBird Basic Dataset.
 Version: EBD_relJun-2019.
 Cornell Lab of Ornithology,  Ithaca, New York.
 Jun 2019.

-Note however that neither the data is not hosted in this remote repository, due to size limitations.
-More details below.
+Note however that the data is not hosted in this remote repository, due to size limitations.

-The manuscript is in development in [this repo](https://github.com/gabrieldansereau/ms_betadiversity_hotspots).

 ## Repository structure